 - Can I earn CLE credits for this class?

-- This program is pre-approved for CLE credits in Virginia.
+- This program has been submitted for CLE credits in Virginia and we anticipate 27 hours will be awarded.
 CLE applications are the responsibility of each attendee; FELTG does not apply for the credits on behalf of attendees.
 If you are seeking CLE credit, attendees may use the materials provided by FELTG in submission to your state bar.
 Attendees may also request a certificate of completion which will contain the number of training hours attended.
+This program is also pre-approved for 26.5 HRCI general recertification hours.

 - Can I share my access link with co-workers?